minjipack/BioImageClassification/README.md

 # Active Learning (Machine Learning) Approach for Image Classification
-It was a course project, [02-450/02-750 Automation of Biological Research: Robotics and Machine Learning](https://sites.google.com/site/automationofbiologicalresearch/image-classification-project).
+It was a course project in [02-450/02-750 Automation of Biological Research: Robotics and Machine Learning](https://sites.google.com/site/automationofbiologicalresearch/image-classification-project).
 Implemented **Active(=Query) Learning** approach and Random Learning approach to classify 8 proteins.
 We can observe two different approaches' performance.